Xiaohao-Liu/PMRL/README.md

     └── framework.png
 ```

 Datasets can be found in [https://huggingface.co/datasets/xhLiu/PMRL_data](https://huggingface.co/datasets/xhLiu/PMRL_data), including activitinet, audiocaps, clothov2, didemo, msrvtt, vatex, and vast-150k.
 You can download the raw data by video IDs.
+The raw datasets for evaluation can be found in [xhLiu/MM_eval](https://huggingface.co/datasets/xhLiu/MM_eval).

 ---